Matrix Product Belief Propagation for reweighted stochastic dynamics over graphs: Discretized mean-field methods

 \section{Discretized mean-field methods}

-We report the expressions for the discretized version of Individual-Based Mean Field (IBMF) and Dynamic Message Passing (DMP) which were used to produce the data in fig. \ref{fig:sis_free}.
-They consist in a discrete time evolution for the expectation of single-variable marginals and cavity marginals (only DMP).
+We report the expressions for the discretized version of Dynamic Message Passing (DMP), Individual-Based Mean Field (IBMF) and Cavity Master Equation (CME) which were used to produce the data in fig. \ref{fig:sis_free}.
+They consist in a discrete time evolution for the expectation of single-variable marginals and cavity marginals (DMP and CME).
 In the limit of infinitesimal time-step, they reduce to their continuous counterparts.
 Define $I_{i}^{t}$ as the probability of individual $i$ being in state $I$ at time $t$, $I_{i\to j}^{t}$ ($(ij)\in E$) the probability of individual $i$ being in state $I$ at time $t$ and having been infected by someone other than $j$.
 We parametrize transmission and recovery probabilities as a rate $\lambda,\rho$ times the time-step $\Delta t$ so that in the continuous-time limit, the equations in their original version are recovered in terms of rates.

 For IBMF we have